// AI-driven Document Accessibility Compliance //

 However, true accessibility requires that users not be required to utilize additional technology to access the content because the provider has compromised on the quality and standard of accessibility they provide.

 codemantra promises to deliver true accessibility.
-Over the last five years, codemantra’s R&D has developed technology and expertise to help content owners provide truly accessible digital content. codemantra’s fast, accurate, AI-powered tools, and technology support accessibility inclusion.
+Over the last five years, codemantra’s R&D has developed technology and expertise to help content owners provide truly accessible digital content. codemantra’s fast, accurate, AI-powered tools and intelligent document processing capabilities (IDP) support accessibility inclusion.

-codemantra’s accessibilityInsight™ embraces machine learning to automate up to 80% of document accessibility production to
+codemantra’s accessibilityInsight™ is an intelligent document processing platform that embraces machine learning to automate up to 80% of document accessibility production to

 Document Accessibility Audit

 accessibilityInsight™ provides an automated content audit.
 A large volume of document transfers is seamlessly integrated into the platform and a final report is made available within 24 hours.

 Documents are thoroughly tested against WCAG and 31 other checkpoints consisting of 136 vulnerabilities as established by the international PDF Association (www.pdfa.org) in their Matterhorn 1.02 protocol.
 The vast majority of these vulnerabilities are automatically assessed.

 Machine learning classification and auto-tagging of document elements ensure consistent and efficient remediation. accessibilityInsight’s model encompasses a document data lake of millions of documents that guarantees highly accurate document classification and tagging.

 Scalable Conformance Validation